 For more information about how Notre Dame is responding to the COVID-19 pandemic and creating a safe environment to return to worship, prayer, and service in a responsible manner, feel free to call the Parish Offices at (303) 935-3900.

 To learn more about what the Archdiocese of Denver and the State of Colorado have mandated, required, and recommended, visit the following:

-State of Colorado COVID-19 DIAL – As of February 1, 2021, the City and County of Denver was in “Level Orange: High Risk.”
-For more information about policies, requirements, and allowances, visit the State’s website (linked above), scroll down to the DIAL table, and take note of the column marked “Level Orange.”
+State of Colorado COVID-19 DIAL – As of May 19, 2021, the City and County of Denver was in “Level Blue: Caution.”
+For more information about policies, requirements, and allowances, visit the State’s website (linked above), scroll down to the DIAL table, and take note of the column marked “Level Blue.”